 Last Updated on

 There’s a reason Italy is such a popular destination for honeymoons.
 Of course, everyone knows that the food is incredible and that it’s rich with history and full of culture.
 But after arguably the most romantic day of their life, it’s no surprise newlyweds would want to continue the feeling over to their honeymoon, and Italy is the place to do just that.
+Your next romantic getaway in Italy can cover Bergamo, Milan, or even the whole northern Italy, from Milan to Venice.
+If you want, you can choose one of the cities to be your base camp and take day trips from there.
+Here are a few day trips from Milan you may want to consider for your romantic escape.
+While in Milan, don’t forget to book your The Last Supper Tickets, as this work of art is definitely worth a visit.

 According to Lottoland contributor Niall, Italy is one of the most desired places for couples looking to get away.
 On the site’s compiled list of the most romantic cities around the world, Italian cities are awarded three of the top ten spots.
 Florence is listed as number six, Rome as number three, and Venice earned the number-one position.